mantidproject/mantid/docs/source/interfaces/Indirect Data Reduction.rst

 ~~~~~~~~~~~~~~

 Settings
-  Opens the :ref:`Settings <interface-indirect-settings>` GUI which allows you to change the default facility.
-It also allows you to turn off
+  Opens the :ref:`Settings <interface-indirect-settings>` GUI which allows you to
-  the restriction of input data by name and the plotting of error bars.
+  customize the settings for the Indirect interfaces.

 ?
   Opens this help page.